Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Simulation Results and Discussion

 Fig.~\ref{impact_of_the_communication_range_of_AeBS}(a) shows that system utility initially increases as the AeBS communication range grows, with JSGD-RS attaining the highest utility across all ranges.
 However, the growth rate of system utility gradually decreases with the expansion of the communication range, even the JSDR-RS method shows a decline when the communication range extends from $250~\text{m}$ to $300~\text{m}$.
 This occurs because, as the communication range reaches medium to large levels, the coverage rate tends to stabilize, while the intensified interference may reduce the achievable sum rate and finally result in slower growth or even a decline.
-Fig.~\ref{impact_of_the_communication_range_of_AeBS}(b) shows that the achievable sum rate improves for all methods as the communication range increases up to roughly $150~\text{m}$, since a larger communication range allows more GUs to access the LAE networks.
+Fig.~\ref{impact_of_the_communication_range_of_AeBS}(b) shows that the achievable sum rate improves for all methods as the communication range increases up to roughly $150~\text{m}$, since a larger communication range allows more GUs to access the LAWNs.
 However, beyond $150~\text{m}$, the performance of most methods slightly decreases due to increased interference in larger coverage areas.
-Notably, the performance gap between JSGD-RS and the baselines grows at larger communication ranges further demonstrating the superior scalability of JSGD-RS in extended coverage scenarios.
-Fig.~\ref{impact_of_the_communication_range_of_AeBS}(c) shows that as the range extends from $100~\text{m}$ to $250~\text{m}$, the coverage rate improves for both JSGD and JSDR, but JSGD consistently achieves higher coverage.
-This indicates that the graph diffusion model incorporated in JSGD effectively exploits spatial correlations and environmental structure, ensuring optimal AeBS placement for enhanced coverage.
+Meanwhile, the gap between JSGD-RS and baselines increases, highlighting its superior scalability.
+Fig.~\ref{impact_of_the_communication_range_of_AeBS}(c) shows that coverage rate increases for both JSGD and JSDR as the range grows from $100~\text{m}$ to $250~\text{m}$, while JSGD consistently outperforms JSDR.
+This gain is attributed to the graph diffusion model, which effectively captures spatial correlations and environmental structure for improved AeBS placement.